 While different services have different models, the fees should be transparent and upfront.
 For example:

-- Smashwords and Draft2Digital are free to use and distribute to major e-book retailers.
+- Draft2Digital is free to use, aside from a $20 one-time account activation fee, and distributes to major ebook retailers.
 They take approximately 10% of your sales after the retailer takes their cut, and there may be some additional transaction fees.
+They also charge a $12 account maintenance fee if you don’t earn at least $100 net revenue per year.

 Always read the fine print in these cases.
 For instance, if you price your book very low (99 cents), and there’s a 25-cent transaction fee for each of your sales, you’ve just cut into your profits even if you’re earning 70% or 80% of list.
 Another example: Amazon charges a nominal fee for file delivery—but only on the 70% royalty rate— that can cut into your profits if your ebook file is large.